HomeSocial & Dating

 Are paid dating subscriptions worth it?

 Sometimes, briefly.
 Paying to see who already liked you can save real time during an active search.
 But no subscription changes who is nearby or how strong your profile is, so fix the photos and prompts first, then try one month, not twelve.
+Cancel renewal the same day you subscribe so the choice to continue stays yours.

 How do I stop people I know from finding my dating profile?